U.S. flag

 Type B

 These children have a slightly better prognosis than type A and may live till late childhood or early adulthood.
-But they develop many complications from the disease, so the life quality is not so good.
+But they develop many complications from the disease, so the quality of life is not so good.

 Type C

 The prognosis depends on the time of the initial presentation.
-If it affects in infancy, the chances are very poor for survival beyond 5 years of age.
-If it affects after 5 years, then patients may live to the age of 20 years.
+If it affects infancy, the chances are very poor for survival beyond 5 years of age.
+If it occurs after 5 years, patients may live to 20 years of age.
 But each patient has a slightly different outlook depending on the severity and presentation of the disease.[15]

 Complications